syncfusion-content/blazor-docs/blazor/chart/how-to/axis-hide.md

 ---
 layout: post
-title: Hiding axis when clicking the legend in Blazor Chart Component | Syncfusion
+title: Hiding axis at run time in Blazor Chart Component  | Syncfusion
 description: Learn here all about hiding axis when clicking the legend in Syncfusion Blazor Chart component and more.
 platform: Blazor
 control: Chart